yangjl/farmeR/README.md

 2. picard-tools-2.1.1
 3. bwa 0.7.5a

-## RUN GATK for varinat calling in two steps
+## RUN GATK for varinat calling in two steps:

 1. alignment, mark duplicates, realign Indel, recal bases to variant calling for PE fq files in parallel.
 ```R